Suggestions for Current and Prospective Graduate Students

 apply to either the

-If you were admitted in the Computer Engineering curriculum track, then
+If you were admitted on the ACSES track, then I would recommend that you

-supporting work in CommNetS.
+take your ECE supporting work in DICE.

 recommend that you take your ECE supporting work